 SSCWD has six monitoring wells located around the disposal ponds to monitor groundwater conditions.
 Details on groundwater monitoring well installation and evaluation of groundwater conditions are described in the Groundwater Monitoring Well Installation Report by Todd Engineers.
-A summary of the data collected from these wells in 2014 is included in Table 2-5.
+A summary of the data collected from these wells in 2015 is included in Table 2-5.
 Groundwater wells 1, 4, and 5 were dry and were not able to be sampled.
+Groundwater well 3 was dry for three of the sampling quarters and was not able to be sampled during those quarters.
 Monitoring wells 2 and 6 appear to be monitoring mostly background groundwater.
 Monitoring well 3 which is located next to Ridgemark II ponds 3 and 4 appears to be monitoring diluted wastewater.
 Since Ridgemark II has been decommissioned, Monitoring Well 3 may begin to change.